ADNOC Distribution: ESG activities

 In 2021, ADNOC Distribution expanded its LPG delivery service with 30 new trucks in Abu Dhabi.
 The ADNOC Distribution app allows customers to order LPG cylinders, track their delivery, and redeem ADNOC Rewards points with every purchase.

 The following year, in March 2022, the company opened a dedicated CNG refueling station in Abu Dhabi.
 The company also launched the ADNOC Voyager Green Series, featuring plant-based lubricants for gasoline and diesel engines.
 Furthermore, ADNOC Distribution established a mobility joint venture, E2GO, with TAQA Group to develop and operate electric vehicle infrastructure in the UAE.

 In January 2023, ADNOC Distribution announced a decarbonization roadmap to reduce greenhouse gas emissions intensity by 25% by 2030.
-ADNOC Distribution also implemented sustainable financing, becoming the first UAE fuel and convenience retailer to convert an existing USD 1.5 billion (AED 5.5 billion) term loan into a sustainability-linked loan.
+ADNOC Distribution also implemented sustainable financing, becoming the first UAE fuel and convenience retailer to convert an existing US$1.5 billion (AED 5.5 billion) term loan into a sustainability-linked loan.
 The company also installed rooftop solar PV panels across its service stations as part of the decarbonization plan.

-At the same year, in partnership with Masdar, ADNOC Distribution launched “H2GO,” the region’s first high-speed green hydrogen refueling station, to test hydrogen fuel-powered vehicles.
+At the same year, in partnership with Masdar, ADNOC Distribution launched “H2GO,” the region's first high-speed green hydrogen refueling station, to test hydrogen fuel-powered vehicles.

 In 2021, ADNOC Distribution marked the International Day of Charity by supporting Al Ghadeer UAE Crafts, offering store space to showcase handmade items by local craftswomen.